-The Group and the Bank hold collateral against derivative assets to banks and financial institutions counterparties in the form of cash of RM1,101,643,160 (2015: RM1,454,616,336) as at reporting date.
+The Group and the Bank hold collateral against derivative assets to banks and financial institutions counterparties in the form of cash of RM557,327,871 (2016: RM1,101,643,160) as at the reporting date.

 Market risk

 Market risk arises from the uncertainty concerning changes in market prices and rates (including interest rates, foreign exchange rates and equity prices, commodity rates and other market risks), the correlations among them and their levels of volatility.